BogdanSliskovic/ML/README.md

 Applied to the MNIST dataset, achieving competitive results versus Scikit-learn baselines.
 Also includes custom grid search and model saving with `joblib`.

 ### [Neural Networks (NumPy)](./neuralNetworks_Numpy) `in progress`
-Manual implementation of a neural network using only NumPy.
-Built on top of the `Logit` class to support forward propagation and softmax-based classification.
-Uses MNIST, with manual data preprocessing, one-hot encoding, and full forward pass logic.
+Manual implementation of a flexible multilayer neural network using only NumPy.
+Built upon the enhanced `Logit` class to support forward propagation, sigmoid and softmax-based classification, and numerical gradient computations.
+The project utilizes the MNIST dataset, featuring manual data preprocessing, normalization, and one-hot encoding.
-Lays the foundation for backpropagation and hidden layer support in future iterations.

 ### [Fashion MNIST (Keras)](./fashionMNIST_keras) `in progress`
 Image classification using fully connected neural networks built with TensorFlow and Keras.
 Applied on the Fashion MNIST dataset with exploration of activation functions, dropout regularization, and tuning hyperparameters.